- The Goals

 ACT - Action on Climate Team

-At least 65 researchers involved in research relating to SDG 13 (source: SFU's Research Expertise Engine)
+- At least 70 researchers involved in research relating to SDG 13 (source: SFU Research Expertise Engine)

-As part of B.C.’s carbon neutral public sector, SFU is required to submit a Climate Change Accountability Report (CCAR) to the B.C.
+As of January 2010, SFU and other British Columbia public sector organizations have been carbon neutral in order to meet the Greenhouse Gas Reductions Act and Bill 44 targets for a carbon neutral public sector.
+This was just the beginning, as SFU has continued to work at decreasing its greenhouse gas (GHG) emissions.
+As part of B.C.’s public sector, SFU is required to submit a Climate Change Accountability Report (CCAR) to the B.C.
 Climate Action Secretariat (Ministry of Environment) and the B.C.
 Ministry of Advanced Education.
-The Report summarizes SFU’s annual GHG emissions (scope 1 and 2) from the government mandated reporting areas: direct and indirect fuel used for operating building systems (heating, cooling of buildings and electricity) and from consumption of office paper.
-Learn more
+The report summarizes SFU’s annual GHG emissions (scope 1 and 2) from the government mandated reporting areas: direct and indirect fuel used for operating building systems (heating, cooling of buildings and electricity) and from consumption of office paper.
+In 2023, SFU's total Scope 1 and Scope 2 GHG emissions were 10,382 tCO2e, representing a 46 per cent reduction from the 2007 baseline.